kperico/kperico.github.io/_posts/blog/2015-01-25-time-to-recover.md

 date: 2015-01-25T11:10:23
 ---

-When it comes to your website availability, you can be sure about something: there will be some downtime!
+When it comes to your website availability, you can be sure about something: there will be downtime!
 Once you've invested your efforts on avoiding failures by setting up reliable systems, redundancy, failovers and backups, you'll need to focus on **time to recovery**.

 By automating failover systems and monitoring main sites, after some minutes of key errors raising -need some time to deal with false positives-, your visitors traffic will fall back to redundant systems.
 Make sure those are ready to deal with real traffic, and you'll be minutes away to recover from any disaster.